Christopher Gist

 Christopher Gist (1706–1759) was an explorer, surveyor, and frontiersman active in Colonial America.
 He was one of the first white explorers of the Ohio Country (the present-day states of Ohio, eastern Indiana, western Pennsylvania, and northwestern West Virginia).
 Gist is credited with providing the first detailed description of the Ohio Country to colonists in the Thirteen Colonies.
 At the outbreak of the French and Indian War, Gist accompanied Colonel George Washington on missions into this wilderness and saved Washington's life on two occasions.

+Biography

 Early life

 Born during 1706 in Baltimore, Maryland, Gist is thought to have had little formal education.
 Historians believe that he received training as a surveyor, more than likely from his father Richard Gist, who helped plot the city of Baltimore.
 Gist's nephew Mordecai Gist served as a general commanded by Washington during the Revolution.

 Family

 Gist married Sarah Howard, a daughter of Joshua Howard of Manchester.
 Howard served with King James II of England's forces as an officer during the Monmouth Rebellion during 1685, before settling in Baltimore, Maryland.
 The couple had three sons, Richard (1727–1780) who was killed at the Battle of King's Mountain, Nathaniel who commanded Gist's Additional Continental Regiment of the Continental Army, and Thomas.
 Christopher's brother Nathaniel Gist married Sarah's sister Mary Howard, and also partnered with Washington and two other veteran soldiers on a prospective land deal during the mid-1750s.
 The couple also had two daughters, Anne and Violet.
 Nathaniel might have been the father of Sequoyah, the creator of the Cherokee syllabary.